How Russian invaders are plundering the historical values of Ukraine: they are pulling from museums and from underground

 Thus, in the Svatovsky, Troitsky, Kremensky districts of the Luhansk region, the invaders dug a large-scale defense line, and it touched a huge number of settlements and mounds.
 As a result of the fighting in the area of Belogorovka and Serebryansky Forest, many settlements and ground burial grounds were partially or even completely destroyed.
 Cultural layers were destroyed by trenches.
 “And how many settlements have not yet been discovered, but have already been destroyed,” the scientist complains.

 In 2023, according to a contract with UNESCO, the Institute of Archeology, together with the Security and Archaeological Service of Ukraine, conducted research in the Nikolaev region and discovered another scourge.
-Huge damage was caused in the Nikolayev region, according to Telizhenko, taking advantage of the “turmoil” and disorder, “black diggers”.
+Huge damage was caused in the Nikolayev region, according to Telizhenko, by taking advantage of the “turmoil” and disorder, “black diggers.”
 “Antiquity seekers who hunt historical heritage for resale are a bigger problem now than military operations,” says the scientist.

 Fresh excavations that appeared during the war are clearly visible from space and this was published in a UNESCO report.
 The ancient Greek settlement of Olbia with its choirs (agricultural surroundings - ed.) is full of ancient monuments - dishes, for example.
 “And everything there was literally shoveled over and broken.
 It is unknown what they were looking for, but the damage was enormous, because at the same time they also destroyed underground objects - tanks, etc.”